 Two are the most important and distinctive properties of such models.
 Firstly, the marginal distributions of a diagonal inflated model are not Poisson distributions, but mixtures of distributions with one Poisson component.
 Namely the marginal for X is given by where $f{Po}(x \mid \lambda)$ is the probability function of the Poisson distribution.
-For example, if we consider a Geometric inflation then the resulting marginal distribution is a 2-finite mixture with one Poisson and one geometric component.
-Thus the marginal mean is given by where $E_D(X)$ denotes the expectation of the distribution $D(x; \boldsymbol{\theta})$ .
+This can be easily recognized as a 2-finite mixture distribution with two components, the one having a Poisson distribution and the other a f_D distribution.
+For example, if we consider a Geometric inflation then the resulting marginal distribution is a 2-finite mixture distribution with one Poisson and one geometric component.
+Thus the marginal mean is given by where $E_D(X)$ denotes the expectation of the distribution $D(x; \boldsymbol{\theta})$.
 The variance is much more complicated and is given by